Without even being a fan nor following her, you most probably have heard of the Kim Kardashian Robbery in Paris.

 “Slipping into a pair of designer jeans or designer anythings can raise the insecure from the doldrums of nothingness to the fantasy level of ‘I’m somebody, and if you don’t believe me, just look at my label!’”—Psychologist Chaytor D. Mason.

-If you get promoted and your job pays really well you might feel like wanting to show off in front of your friends and show them how brilliant you are but if you became a billionaire then you will most probably refrain from showing off your wealth.
+If you get promoted and your job pays really well you might feel like wanting to show off in front of your friends and show them how brilliant you are but if you become a billionaire then you will most probably refrain from showing off your wealth.

 The origin of flaunting is diverse and in a way excusable however as the more extreme example of the robbery shows it can ignite a broad range of negative reactions and resentment.